All About Japanese Landscaping

 space restrictions, ponds are usually created large enough so you can stroll

 around the edge of the pond.
-Small islands are then created within the pond with
+Small islands are then created within the pond

-you can walk over the pond.
+created so you can walk over the pond.

 You can find out more about these types of gardens by doing a Google.com